G1OJS/PyFT8/README.md

  - Simultaneous views of odd and even cycles
  - Messages overlaid on waterfall signals that produce them
  - Worked-before info and fine grid locators / distance and bearing in the message boxes
- - List of stations hearing your transmissions on the selected band
+ - List of stations hearing your transmissions on the selected band, alternating with list of stations you're hearing.
+On these lists, 'new' callsigns (first heard since program launch) are in white font.
  - Marker on message if 2nd call is hearing you
  - Band activity in your level 4 square live updated next to band select buttons
  - Number of remote stations hearing your Tx, number of remote Txs that you're hearing, plus the same info for the 'best' station in your level 4 square